-You can find chicks at chain stores like Tractor Supply, they even have a huge event called “Chick Days” and at smaller Mom and Pop local feed store.
+You can find chicks at chain stores like Tractor Supply, they even have a huge event called “Chick Days” and at a smaller Mom and Pop local feed store.
 There is nothing wrong with getting chicks at the feed store.

 It even has a few huge advantages over getting them shipped directly to your house.
 The biggest is that the chicks have already survived shipping, you’ve by passed that stressful event and you don’t ever have to worry about getting to the post office at 6 am only to be handed a box of dead baby chickens.